upnorth/ScoreBoard/README.md

 The first versions of operations 1-3 including tests were implemented day 1 in about 6 hours.
 The first version of the README was added as well.

+#### Day 2 (~3h)

 Second day I spent a couple of hours on the summary.
 The first version having working sorting with a corresponding minimal test with both same and different total scores.
 In the second iteration I changed from Map to List as data-structure for the current matches to simplify sorting syntax.

 Later re-read the task description a second time after all the main features were implemented.
-Noticed the expectation of documented assumptions and added those to the README.
+I noticed the expectation of documented assumptions and added those to the README.
+I also realized that the summary data structure wasn't really designed for consumption and added the MatchSummary record to provide a more concise, flat and more relevant model.